 Around the world, 700 million people suffer from hearing loss.
 That’s a lot of people – 10% of the global population.
-But are they all suffering from the same type of hearing loss?
+But are they all experiencing the same type of hearing loss?

-Of course, hearing loss happens gradually and progressively over time, meaning there’s a spectrum of different hearing losses, from mild to profound.
-There are also two different broad types of hearing loss, sensorineural and conductive.
+Hearing loss happens gradually and progressively over time, meaning there’s a spectrum of different hearing losses, from mild to profound.
+There are also two different broad types of hearing loss: sensorineural and conductive.